manhph2211/manhph2211/README.md

 - 👯 I'm really interested in applying AI as well as IoT to address real world problems

-- 🔭 I’m looking for 2021 job opportunities in Machine Learning Engineer :raising_hand:
+- 🔭 I’m looking for 2022 job opportunities in Machine Learning Engineer :raising_hand:

-- 💬 Ask me about: Deeplearning, NLP , CV
+- 💬 Ask me about: Deeplearning, NLP , CV, Speech Processing

-- ⚡ Fun fact: I'm a gud boi :raising_hand:
+- ⚡ Fun fact: I'm really into soccer and my favorite team is MU, still 🙂